 5) Hike Volcano National Park

 Big Island is home to five different volcanoes with the Volcano National Park encompassing two of them: Mauna Loa and Kilauea.
-Established in 1916, the park is located 45 minutes south west of Hilo and extends from the sea level to over 13,000 feet and is over 300,000 acres in size.
+Established in 1916, the park is located 45 minutes southwest of Hilo and extends from the sea level to over 13,000 feet, and is over 300,000 acres in size.

-We drove to the visitor center upon arriving to plan our visit and went on a number of walking and hiking trails that offered amazing sites such as lava fields, rainforest flora and fauna, craters and lava tubes.
-We found that the contrasting environments and landscapes within the national park made this a very satisfying single day excursion.
+We drove to the visitor center upon arriving to plan our visit and went on a number of walking and hiking trails that offered amazing sites such as lava fields, rainforest flora and fauna, craters, and lava tubes.
+We found that the contrasting environments and landscapes within the national park made this a very satisfying single-day excursion.

 6) Shop at Hilo Farmers Market

-For the freshest fruit and vegetables that Big Island has to offer, you must check out Hilo Farmers market.
+For the freshest fruit and vegetables that the Big Island has to offer, you must check out Hilo Farmers Market.
 It is located in the downtown Hilo area and is open all year round and every day but there is a bigger market that offers more than 200 vendors which is open twice a week (Wednesday and Saturday).

 We visited the big market in search of in-season fruits and when we arrived, we discovered there was also a great selection of artisans selling handmade goods as well as food trucks and other retailers.
 The central location made parking easy and, in our experience, the Hilo Farmers Market was a great place to visit for souvenir shopping, picking up some delicious local food as well as being a fun place to window shop!
-Another tip is to ask the vendors if they sell online in case you want to purchase and item and have it shipped back home.
+Another tip is to ask the vendors if they sell online in case you want to purchase an item and have it shipped back home.

 7) Tour A Coffee Farm

-Coffee beans can be found to grow on the slopes of the Hualalai volcano on Big Island and is known as the ‘Kona Coffee Belt.’
+Coffee beans can be found to grow on the slopes of the Hualalai volcano on Big Island which is known as the ‘Kona Coffee Belt.’
 A 30-mile stretch along the coastline, the area provides for a number of coffee farms that invite the public in for guided tours of the farm where you will learn about the farm’s history as well as how coffee is processed from bean to cup.

 The tours are complimentary and you will also have the chance to try samples of the different coffee flavors produced by the farm.
-The times for the tours can be found on the website of the respective farms and be sure to tip your guide who gave us an excellent overview of proceedings and made for an enjoyable afternoon.
+The times for the tours can be found on the website of the respective farms and be sure to tip your guide who gave us an excellent overview of the proceedings and made for an enjoyable afternoon.
 Parking is readily available on the farm premises throughout the day.

 8) Visit Green Sand Beach (Papakolea Beach)

-One of only four green sand beaches in the world, Papakolea is a geographical anomaly found within a bay in the Kau district of Big Island and is a place you will not regret visiting.
+One of only four green sand beaches in the world, Papakolea is a geographical anomaly found within a bay in the Kau district of the Big Island and is a place you will not regret visiting.
 It is a remote beach that gets its green color from a mineral called olivine that was deposited after Mauna Loa erupted in the 1800’s.

 The beach can only be accessed via a 4.5-mile hike roundtrip on foot with the terrain being mostly flat so standard hiking gear is fine.
 However, the sun exposure makes the hike strenuous so we recommend going early in the day to make the hike more pleasurable in cooler temperatures as well as to beat the crowds at the beach itself.